-The task may finish with an outlanding.

 A series of headings to follow or lines drawn on a map or a description of the procedure to draw them.

 The location of a start point (SP) before which no markers, ground features or gates will be found.

 Details of which markers or ground features indicate a point from which a new line must be drawn.

-The location of a finish point (FP) after which no markers or ground features will be found Depending on the specific task design, competitors may be given: The time at which they must overfly the start point.
+The location of a finish point (FP) after which no markers or ground features will be found

+Depending on the specific task design, competitors may be given:

+Sealed instructions giving the location of next turn points or outlanding sites.